MasterOfTheBus/listings_data_retrieval/README.md

 ## rate_checker
 A utility script that helps check rate request limit for alpha vantage

+## queue_all_listings
+Sends messages to a queue for the get listings info to read from

+## queue_swap
+Swaps queue messages to avoid message retention limit

 ## Future Tasks
 * Containers instead of zips?
+* Deployment pipeline